EnterpriseDB/barman/doc/barman.1.d/50-backup.md

     times to perform a backup of the specified servers -- e.g. `barman backup SERVER_1_NAME SERVER_2_NAME`.

+    --name
+    :   a friendly name for this backup which can be used in place of the backup ID in barman commands.

     --immediate-checkpoint
     :   forces the initial checkpoint to be done as quickly as possible.
         Overrides value of the parameter `immediate_checkpoint`, if present